zhangyang2017/kaggle_HousePrices_Advanced/README.md

   - using pipeline to handle missing values, transform numerical and categorical features, feature engineer, drop unwanted features:

   ![](https://github.com/zhangyang2017/kaggle_HousePrices_Advanced/blob/master/figures/preprocessing.jpg)
-- Model
-- Learning curve
+- Model & learning curve

 ## Afterthoughts <a id="3"></a>
 The most important thing I learned and applied in this project is using sklearn pipeline.